fmalina/revisions-blocl/activism/signals.md

 But, in the end, managing the risks in the markets cannot be devolved to some third party, like the state, who can make the future safe.
 Risk and opportunity are our own responsibility.
-This is an uncomfortable thought and a lot of people won’t like it.
+This is an uncomfortable thought and a lot of people won't like it.

-The Queen asked, “Why didn’t anybody see it coming?” in 2007.
+The Queen asked, “Why didn't anybody see it coming?” in 2007.
 The answer is, they did.
 The most popular topic of discussion that year was the imminent disaster in the credit markets.
 Most of my clients spent hours hypothesising about how the inevitable would play out and indeed how to profit from the coming